geerlingguy/drupal-pi/README.md

 Drupal requires as good a Raspberry Pi as you can afford.
 While Drupal will run okay on any Raspberry Pi, it's best to use a B+ (which has a single core processor and 512MB RAM) or B model 2 (which has a four-core processor and 1GB RAM).

-Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get!), you will need to do a few things to set up the Raspberry Pi and get it ready to run the Drupal installation playbook:
+Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get!), you will need to do a few things to set up the Raspberry Pi and get it ready to run the Drupal installation playbook.
+These directions assume you're working directly on your Raspberry Pi with a keyboard and monitor attached—other installation methods are later in the README.

   1. Download the latest 'Raspbian' image from the [Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/)†.
   2. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card.
   3. Once Raspbian is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
-  4. **If you don't have a monitor attached to the Pi**:
-    1. Boot up the Raspberry Pi.
-    2. Find your Pi's IP address using a tool like [Fing](http://www.overlooksoft.com/fing), and note it's IP address.
-    3. Log into the Pi via IP address (e.g. `ssh pi@[IP-ADDRESS]`).
-Password is `raspberry` by default.
-    4. Run the command `sudo raspi-config`.
-  5. **If you have a monitor attached to the Pi**:
-    1. Boot up the Raspberry Pi.
-It will automatically launch the `raspi-config` tool to configure some important settings.
+  4. Boot up the Raspberry Pi.
+Once booted, open the "Raspberry Pi Configuration" tool in Menu > Preferences.
-  6. Configure the Pi via `raspi-config`:
-    1. Select the 'Expand filesystem' option and confirm.
+    1. Click the 'Expand Filesystem' option in the System tab.
-    2. Select the 'Change User Password' option and enter a secure password for the `pi` account.
-    3. Select the 'Localization options' option and set your language, timezone, and keyboard settings.
-    4. Select the 'Advanced options' option and choose a good hostname (e.g. `my-pi`), and also set the 'memory split' to `16` MB, unless you're going to use the Pi with a GUI and need the video memory.
-    5. Select the 'Finished' option to reboot the Pi.
+    2. Click OK, then reboot the Raspberry Pi.
-  6. **If you have a wireless network adapter you need to set up**: Please see this guide: [Setting up a WiFi Adapter on a Raspberry Pi](http://www.midwesternmac.com/blogs/jeff-geerling/edimax-ew-7811un-tenda-w311mi-wifi-raspberry-pi).
+  5. Once rebooted, connect the Pi to your local network either via WiFi or wired ethernet.
+  6. Open the Terminal application (in the launcher or in Menu > Accessories > Terminal).
   7. Install Ansible via `pip`: `sudo apt-get update && sudo apt-get install -y python-dev python-pip && sudo pip install ansible`
   8. Test the Ansible installation: `ansible --version` (should output the Ansible version).

-*† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
-I recommend instead using the latest version of the [Diet Raspbian](http://files.midwesternmac.com/#raspberry-pi-images) image, which is less than half the size of Raspbian.*

 ## Install LEMP software stack and Drupal